muhammadnumanlatif/animate-container/README.md

-# cointainer_animation
+# Fade a widget in and out

-1. Create a StatefulWidget with default properties
+1. Create a box to fade in and out
-2. Build an AnimatedContainer using the properties
-3. Start the animation by rebuilding with new properties
+2. Define a StatefulWidget
+3. Display a button that toggles the visibility
+4. Fade the box in and out